 Any course with the ITAL subject code numbered above 2201 may fulfill this requirement.
 One 2000-level course (above ITAL 2001/ITAL 2201) is suggested.
 Courses with the ITAL attribute may also apply with the Italian adviser's permission.

 All courses counting towards the core language requirement and the major or the minor in a modern foreign language, literature and culture must be taken for credit and a letter grade.
 When AP or IB credits are awarded as equivalent to the 1502 level in a language, these credits will be applied toward the core language requirement and, as elective credits, toward graduation, but they will not be applied toward the major or the minor in that language.

 Up to two courses for the Italian minor may be taken abroad.
 These courses must be approved by the Italian minor adviser prior to studying abroad.

 The minor in Italian is available at Fordham College at Rose Hill and Fordham College at Lincoln Center.
-Students in Fordham School of Professional and Continuing Studies may minor in Italian only if their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.
+Students in Fordham's School of Professional and Continuing Studies may minor in Italian only if they receive the approval of their advising dean and/or department, and their schedules are sufficiently flexible to permit them to take day courses at the Rose Hill or Lincoln Center campuses.